-We expect to continue making progress with our capital investment program during fiscal 2014 by completing five minor remodels and ten major remodels, 16 store re-banners, two fuel centers as well as beginning construction on two new stores.
-We will also continue to evaluate our store base and may close up to ten stores over the course of 2014.
-We evaluate proposed retail projects based on demographics and competition within each market, and prioritize projects based on their expected returns on investment.
+We expect to continue making progress with our capital investment program during fiscal 2015 by opening one new store and fuel center in North Dakota, opening additional fuel centers or entering partnerships with existing fuel operations and completing nine major remodels primarily outside of our Michigan market.
+We will continue to evaluate our store base and may close up to ten stores over the course of 2015.
+We evaluate proposed projects based on demographics and competition within each market, and prioritize projects based on their expected returns on investment.
 Approval of proposed capital projects requires a projected internal rate of return that meets or exceeds our policy; however, we may undertake projects that do not meet this standard to the extent they represent required maintenance or necessary infrastructure improvements.
 In addition, we perform a post completion review of financial results versus our expectation on all major projects.
 We believe that focusing on such measures provides us with an appropriate level of discipline in our capital expenditures process.